I have returned from my holiday, a little softer after too many Sangrias, and a little browner after days of walking in the blazing Spanish sun.

 5. I slept like a baby every night.
 I even managed a kip on the red-eye flight home.
 Usually falling asleep looks like this for me.

 I’ve learned a lot about myself and my habits this week.
 It’s quite scary, how much I rely on technology to entertain me, and how little I actually get done as a result of this.
-It’s like I’ve always got one eye on the iPhone, waiting for something interesting to happen.
-I’m going to make an effort to turn my iPhone and my laptop off more often, because as entertaining as being online might be, it sucks my creative energy and my patience for anything that doesn’t refresh instantly.
+It’s like I’ve always got one eye on the phone, waiting for something interesting to happen.
+I’m going to make an effort to turn my phone and my laptop off more often, because as entertaining as being online might be, it sucks my creative energy and my patience for anything that doesn’t refresh instantly.
 I want to stay in touch with the calm, thoughtful part of my mind, even if only for a small portion of each day.